 You can withdraw money from the majority of our savings accounts.
 However, this is not possible on all accounts.
-Fixed-rate bonds, Fixed-Rate ISAs and our Junior Cash ISA all restrict you from withdrawing funds until an agreed date.
+Fixed Rate Bonds, Fixed Rate ISAs and our Junior Cash ISA all restrict you from withdrawing funds until an agreed date.

-To understand a saving account you need to think of it as a place to store your money over a long term.
+To understand a savings account you need to think of it as a place to store your money over a long term.
 As you put money into the account, we also top it up by paying interest on the amount held in the account.
 The more money you save, the more interest you earn.

 If the account is a joint account, the money passes entirely to the surviving account holder.
 If the account was held only by the person who has died, the money held in the account will form part of their estate and be distributed by their executors in accordance with their will.
 Bereavement page.

 Yes, there is nothing to stop you holding more than one savings account with Leek United.

 Under the Financial Services Compensation Scheme, each Leek United customer has £85,000 of their savings protected.

 This depends on the account you have opened.
 You can deposit up to £20,000 per year in an ISA.
 For the Junior Cash ISA, you can deposit £9,000 per year.
 And Flexible Saver account holders can deposit up to £12,000 per year.
 Check the terms of your specific account to find out the full details of any limits on what you can save.